 - Through relationships we’ve cultivated with members of the national media, you will be trained in developing a voice for your writing or an eye for picking up the perfect shot

-Our work is viewed by an average of 52,000 people per month.
+Our work is viewed by an average of over 50,000 people per month.
 Included in this viewership are executives, coaches, players, scouts and hockey publications from all over minor pro hockey in North America and the world.

 Benefits of Joining Team Sin Bin

 “My time with The Sin Bin gave me the experience I needed when it came to covering a hockey team the right way.
 I learned how to ask the right questions in the post-game interview and how to develop my own writing style.
 The feedback and resources I received gave me the ability to attend games and get to know the Fuel organization on and off the ice.” – Mark Grainda, Media Relations Director for the ECHL’s Indy Fuel